pranjallk1995/GPU-Test/README.md

      3. ``` import tensorflow as tf ```
      4. ``` len(tf.config.list_physical_devices("GPU")) ```

-7. Hope that this process works when you are looking at it -_-
+7. Hope that this process works when you are follwing it -_-... always keeps changing...